Sign of the Times (The Belle Stars song)

+The music video features the band wearing tuxedos and performing the song in a dark building with flashing blue lights.

 Background

 In 1982, the Belle Stars released three cover versions: "Iko Iko" by the Dixie Cups, "The Clapping Song" by Shirley Ellis, and "Mockingbird" by Inez & Charlie Foxx.
 Dave Robinson at Stiff Records, the band's record company, suggested that the band ought to perform covers to attract audiences, then after three covers write their own song, and it would be a hit.
 This happened to come true when the band released "Sign of the Times".